MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/customize-http-security-headers-ad-fs.md

 However, in certain rare cases you may trust a specific application that requires iFrame capable interactive AD FS login page.
 The ‘X-Frame-Options’ header is used for this purpose.

-This HTTP security response header is used to communicate to the browser2 whether it can render a page in a &lt;frame&gt;/&lt;iframe&gt;.
+This HTTP security response header is used to communicate to the browser whether it can render a page in a &lt;frame&gt;/&lt;iframe&gt;.
 The header can be set to one of the following values:

 - **deny** – The page in a frame will not be displayed.
 This is the default and recommended setting.
 - **sameorigin** – The page will only be displayed in the frame if the origin is the same as the origin of the web page.
 The option is not very useful unless all ancestors are also in the same origin.